6

 • National Park fees

-• Tent and inflatable sleeping mat
+• Tent, inflatable sleeping mat and gaiters

 • Group camping equipment including all cooking and eating equipment